Planning Register Part 3: Local Development Orders

 In addition for the mansard to be permitted by the LDO, its construction must comply with an agreed Code of Construction Practice and an agreed Construction Traffic Management Plan.

-The LDO, including a map of the properties affected, the Statement of Reasons, the Design Brief and details of the Council’s Code of Construction Practice and Construction Traffic Management Plan can be viewed here.
+View the LDO, including a map of the properties affected, the Statement of Reasons, the Design Brief and details of the Council’s Code of Construction Practice and Construction Traffic Management Plan.

 The LDO will last 10 years from its adoption, or to 22 April 2034.